westpoint-robotics/AY21_RADBOT/README.md

 # RADBOT

 ## Project Description
-RadBot (Radiation Robot) is a tethered, manually operated robot that has the ability to operate in high-radiation environments with the purpose of performing unmanned reconnaissance
+RadBot (Radiation Robot) is an autonomous robot that has the ability to operate in high-radiation environments with the purpose of performing unmanned reconnaissance

 ## Project Objectives
 - Tether Tangling Prevention